WarrenLab/giraffe-svs-nf/README.md

 ### With conda

-Not yet implemented to install automatically, but you can install the requirements yourself using conda and then run the pipeline from within that environment.
+If you have conda installed and in your bin, nextflow can create an environment to run all tasks in if you run the pipeline with the argument `-profile conda`.

 ### Requirements